Software Maintenance – Confidently Manage a Cycle that Never Ends!

 1. Quick-fix model

-A quick-fix model in software maintenance is a method for addressing bugs or issues in the software by prioritizing a fast resolution over a more comprehensive solution.
+A quick-fix model in software maintenance prioritizes rapid bug resolution over a comprehensive solution.

 2. Iterative enhancement model